Developing a Research Programme

-*When proposing to add a partner to an existing programme, please refer to the Code of Practice for Collaborative Partnerships for establishing partnerships, and contact the Academic Partnerships Directorate for advice and support.
+*When proposing to add a partner to an existing programme, please refer to the Code of Practice for Collaborative Partnerships for establishing partnerships, and contact the Academic Partnerships Department for advice and support.

 For Postgraduate Research programmes that include a taught component (e.g. MRes or Professional Doctorate) the process is the same as for taught programmes of study.